 “Mama, look at all the trains!” my son yells from behind me on our bike.
 We’re riding one of my favorite routes in Seattle, from the Fremont Bridge to the Seattle waterfront to take the King County Water Taxi to West Seattle.
 It takes about an hour and is chock-full of great sites.

-Begin the trip in Seattle’s funky Fremont neighborhood, where you’ll cross the Fremont Bridge and immediately bike west on the Ship Canal Trail, which runs toward the Ballard Bridge.
+Begin the trip in Seattle’s funky Fremont neighborhood, where you’ll cross the Fremont Bridge heading south, then immediately bike west on the Ship Canal Trail, which runs toward the Ballard Bridge.
 After the Ballard Bridge, with the train yard on the left and the entrance to Fisherman’s Terminal on your right, the trail ends abruptly at a crosswalk.
-Here, you’ll navigate to the Elliott Bay Trail, where kids will love the view of the train yard, and start downtown.
+Here, you’ll navigate to the Elliott Bay Trail, where kids will love the view of the train yard, and start heading toward downtown.
 (Watch out for speedy oncoming cyclists.)

-Cycle past the Olympic Sculpture Park (ask your kids questions about the different sculptures you’ll see), and along Alaskan Way to the King County Water Taxi at Pier 50 (after the Seattle Aquarium, merge with the pedestrian path along the construction site of the new seawall).
+Cycle past the Olympic Sculpture Park (ask your kids questions about the different sculptures you’ll see), and along Alaskan Way to the King County Water Taxi at Pier 50.
+Note: There is major ongoing construction along the waterfront so use caution and follow all posted route signs.
 If you’re up for more riding, the scenic Alki Trail in West Seattle extends for miles along the beach, with more gorgeous views.

-Minimum age: Because this is a busy route, it’s best for kids riding with parents, or older tweens and teens able to ride longer distances and navigate cycling and street traffic.
+Minimum age: Because this is a busy route, it’s best for kids riding attached to their parents' bikes (in trailers, seats or trail-a-bikes), or older tweens and teens able to ride longer distances and navigate cycling and street traffic.

 - Schedule a bike service/yearly tune-up.
-Keep your mama safe!
+Keep your loved ones safe

 - A bike-ready coffee mug and holder such as the Vacuum Insulated Black Trim Travel Tumbler (with oh-so-essential, one-handed push-button operation).